eth-mds/ricu/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a re-submission of a new release.
+* This is a maintenance release to fix a CRAN policy violation